Eligible jobs

 Fees: vary depending on circumstances

 The Skilled Worker application fees depend on where you make your application and the duration of your job.
-They are less if your job is on the 'shortage occupation' list and/or you are a CESC national.
+They are less if your job is on the ‘Immigration salary list’.

-The immigration health surcharge (IHS) is £624 per year of the job.
+The immigration health surcharge (IHS) for each applicant is currently £1,035 per year of the job.

 Dependants: Permitted

-If you do not qualify for the Skilled Worker route, you may qualify for the Graduate or Start-up routes.
+If you do not qualify for the Skilled Worker route, you may qualify for the Graduate route.